-Abstract We investigate the structural and algorithmic properties of 2-community structures in graphs introduced recently by Olsen [18].
+Abstract We investigate the structural and algorithmic properties of 2-community structures in graphs introduced recently by Olsen (Math Soc Sci 66(3):331-336, 2013).
 A 2-community structure is a partition of a vertex set into two parts such that for each vertex the numbers of neighbours in/outside its own part and the sizes of the parts are correlated.
 We show that some well studied graph classes as graphs of maximum degree 3, minimum degree at least |V| - 3, trees and also others, have always a 2-community structure.
 Furthermore, a 2-community structure can be found in polynomial time in all these classes, even with additional request of connectivity in both parts.
-We introduce a concept of a weak 2-community and prove that in general graphs it is NP-complete to find a balanced weak 2-community structure with or without request for connectivity in both parts.
+We introduce a concept of a weak 2-community structure with or without request for connectivity in both parts.
 On the other hand, we present a polynomial-time algorithm to solve the problem (without the condition for connectivity of parts) in graphs of degree at most 3.